-AATCC 147 – Antimicrobial Fabric Test
+AATCC 147 – Antimicrobial Textile Test

 This method is useful for obtaining a rough estimate of activity by the size of the zone of inhibition.
 AATCC 147 is also used for testing antibacterial, bactericidal, bacteriostatic activity and has been proven effective at providing evidence of antibacterial activity against Gram-positive and negative bacteria, S. aureus and K. pneumonia.